AurelieGIRAUD/Logistic_Regression_Project6/README.md

 Read more on this degree here: https://openclassrooms.com/en/dashboard/paths

-This repository get through the key learnings related to the Project no.6:
+<b> This repository get through the key learnings related to the Project no.6:
 "Create a counterfeit banknote detection algorithm based on Logistic Regression".

 ## Project 6 - Logistic Regression: Create a counterfeit banknote detection algorithm.